Mailbird: History

 as an alternative to other existing email clients.
 Aside from the basic email features, the soft beta version included such features as the in-line reply, in-line attachment, a contact app, contacts search, PDF preview, keyboard shortcuts, quick reply, delete forever, etc.

 In January 2013, Mailbird opened its beta to the public on an invite-only basis.

 The release included features, such as nested folder structure, message download, English spell check, and Lifehacker and TechCrunch integrations.
 Connecting additional email accounts also became possible along with the ability to set a default identity.

 On January 27, 2014, Mailbird 1.0 was released to the public.
 This version had IMAP support, keyboard navigation, and multiple account support feature.
 Additionally, a Speed Reader, Contact Manager, POP support, and more languages for spell check were added.

 By 2016, the app had been translated into several languages, including Hungarian and Chinese.
 Features, such as Undo Send, Import, Custom Cover were added, and the Contact Manager was updated.

 On March 17, 2015, Mailbird 2.0 was released with new features, such as Email Snooze, Video Meetings, and Unified Inbox Plus.
 Further integrations were added for Facebook, WhatsApp, Twitter, Veeting Rooms, Asana, and more.

 New integrations were later also added, such as Moodo, ZeroBounce and Google Drive.
 In 2019, Mailbird was updated with Filters/Rules functionality.

 In 2020, new features were introduced, such as the Native Calendar, Advanced Search, and Moving Emails Between Accounts.

 In 2022, Mexican Spanish was added as an additional supported language, and in 2023 ChatGPT was introduced as the latest available integration for any users who wish to leverage its technology directly from inside Mailbird.

 On October 30, 2023, Mailbird 3.0 was released.
 It contained a wide range of new features and designs, along with a vast array of improvements to the overall user experience.
 Some examples of new features include Block Sender and Email Templates.

 In early 2024, an integration for Sapling was added to Mailbird, allowing users to benefit from its writing assistant to improve grammar and spelling while using Mailbird.
 In July 2024, and Outlook Calendar app was also introduced, which works with both Hotmail and Outlook email accounts, as well as third party Exchange providers which support Outlook (such as GoDaddy's Exchange support).

-Following an Early Access phase which ended on September 13, 2024, Mailbird released Mailbird for Mac (V. 1.0.3) on October 14, 2024.
+Following an Early Access phase which ended on September 13, 2024, Mailbird released Mailbird Next (V. 1.0.3) on October 14, 2024.